 I feel like I have a great background to go into it.
 So I’m really excited to be able to use Movement Science and the knowledge I’ve learned, and apply it to something kind of different.

 Keller said it was an adjustment getting back into schooling after spending six years away from the classroom.
 She discovered the Comprehensive Studies Program through the U-M College of Literature, Science and the Arts, which helped her enroll in smaller classes and connect with professors, and made connections with other veteran’s through U-M’s Veterans and Military Services.

 “It’s nice to have a support system of people who know what you’re going through,” she said.
 “So that definitely makes it easier to succeed in your classes.”

 Now, Keller is returning the favor by serving as a Peer Advisor for Veteran Education.
-She works with freshmen and transfer veteran students who are new to U-M.
+She works with first-year and transfer veteran students who are new to U-M.